adeluccar/fcc-show-the-local-weather-proxy/README.md

 ### Usage

 1. Send GET requests with latitude and longitude parameters to your own server (not Dark Sky).
+Like so:

     `https://[your-heroku-app-name].herokuapp.com/?lat=xxx&lon=yyy`

 2. Receive a JSON with the current weather data for the location specified in the request parameters.

 ### User Stories